Nicolette-O/R-visualization_project/README.md

-# R-visualization_project
+# R-visualization_project_using-RNAseqdata
-visualizing data using R. most of the data used is biological data
+visualizing data using R. Most of the data used is biological data